 However, equity release is not always the best answer for everyone.
 It might be better to downsize or re-mortgage or find other ways to borrow money that have no impact on the interest charged against your home.

-One form of an equity release mortgages is called a Lifetime Mortgage, which works by charging interest on the money released and the loan is paid back when the last person remaining in the house dies, sells the home or goes into care.
+One form of equity release mortgage is called a Lifetime Mortgage, which works by charging interest on the money released.
+The loan, plus accrued interest, is repaid when the remaining person on the mortgage dies, sells the home or goes into care.

 The rule of thumb is that debt will roughly double every 14 years based on current interest rates.
 So, if you release £50,000 at aged 55 (the youngest you can take out this type of mortgage), you will end up paying £100,000 when you are just 69 years old.
 And it will be much more if you live longer.